Two employees wearing FEMA uniforms working on site.

 Sarah DeYoung, associate professor of sociology and criminal justice, leads a presentation on quick response disaster research.

+The department previously offered a concentration in the area, but that was only open to sociology majors.
+Josh Kelly (Class of 2010) was one of these students.
+Kelly went on to work as a planner for the Delaware Emergency Management Agency and currently serves as director of emergency management for the University of Delaware.
 “The classes provided a strong basis for modern disaster theory that I still draw on, and the constant focus on group work really helped prepare me for the realities of working in a professional setting,” said Kelly.
-“Taking Dr. Wachtendorf’s Disaster & Society class and the subsequent opportunities that it opened up for me have been a tremendous professional asset and were one of the more meaningful decisions I made as an undergraduate.”
+Reflecting on the courses and opportunities it opened up for him, he shared that they “have been a tremendous professional asset and were one of the more meaningful decisions I made as an undergraduate.”

 The emergency management minor complements other majors across the University of Delaware, such as sociology, criminal justice, organizational leadership, public policy, environmental studies, health sciences and business.
-It is also excellent preparation for graduate study in fields like emergency management, sociology, criminology, and public policy and administration.
+It is also excellent preparation for graduate study in fields like emergency management, sociology, criminology and public policy and administration.

 Related News